jayyeung/portfolio-web/static/content/case-studies/disguise-chat-app.md

 **Creating temporary users was surprisingly difficult.** At first, I wanted the user to register before trying the app, but since it was only a concept, I wanted the program to automatically create a temporary user, then delete it after a while.

 How hard could it be? ...much harder than I expected.
 Meteor includes an official accounts package that you can implement in your app.
 However, there are no options to let you simply create a user using its UI.
-In the end, **I had to dig *real* deep into the source code to [find a method]() that's not even documented on the site to get it to work.**
+In the end, **I had to dig *real* deep into the source code to [find a method]() that's not even documented on the site to get it to work.** Very painful :(.

 **A lot of the dependencies are unmaintained or outdated**.
 Meteor seemed to be very popular around the 2015, where the time